 If hired, Way With Words asks that you commit to doing at least one hour of audio per day, preferably more.

 Are you an independent contractor or an employee?

 You work for Way With Words as an independent contractor.

 What is the overall feedback on Way With Words?

 I do not believe this company is any sort of scam.
-However, I’d have a hard time recommending it as a good option for a transcription job when they pay so low and demand such a level of perfection from potential workers.
-Most of the time when transcription companies pay on the lower end, it’s a little easier to get in.
-Also, I’ve been reading that the testing process can take weeks or even months to get through.
+However, I'm not sure it's a good option for a transcription job when they pay so low and demand such a level of perfection from potential workers.
+Most of the time when transcription companies pay on the lower end, it's a little easier to get in.
+Also, I've been reading that the testing process can take weeks or even months to get through.